Fan Pier, Boston

 Marblehead Is an Elite Suburb

 Let’s say you are too busy to cook.
-Marblehead has plenty of dining out options that will satisfy even the pickiest eaters.
-Start your morning with classic breakfast at local favorite and rustic Driftwood.
+Marblehead has plenty of dining-out options that will satisfy even the pickiest eaters.
+Start your morning with a classic breakfast at local favorite and rustic Driftwood.
 Before hitting the sandy beaches, swing by Shubie’s and pick up sandwiches, salads, or grilled cheese for your children.
 Grab a lunch and one of the oldest family-run eateries, The Barnacle.
-This restaurant with a 60s vibe serves up seafood but mainly fresh lobster rolls.
+This restaurant with a ’60s vibe serves up seafood but mainly fresh lobster rolls.

-If you can’t find an empty table at The Barnacle, try nearby The Landing that also serves seafood on a deck overlooking the harbor.
-When the dinner time comes, put on some nice clothes and head to fancy Five Corners and have some salmon and gelato.
-If you are in the mood for a drink, check out bars Maddie’s Sail Loft and Swampscott and have a taste of some strong drinks or cocktails.
+If you can’t find an empty table at The Barnacle, try nearby The Landing, which also serves seafood on a deck overlooking the harbor.
+When dinner time comes, put on some nice clothes and head to fancy Five Corners and have some salmon and gelato.

 You Will Need a Car